16 Free Family Activities in New Zealand’s South Island

 14. Drive to Milford Sound

 Whilst it is recommended to take a guided tour to Milford Sound from Queenstown – if the budget is tight you can do this drive yourself.
+The drive to Milford would have to be the most epic day trip from Queenstown!

 The drive between Te Anau and Milford Sound is incredibly scenic with several must see stops along the way.
 You can not miss the beautiful sights on this journey – they are there are at every turn.
 However some recommend stops include Mirror Lakes, Knobs Flat, Cascade Creek, The Divide, Homer Tunnel and Mount Tutoko.